GiorgioZacharo/AccelSeeker/README.md

-2) Merit, Cost Estimation of Candidates for Acceleration and Application of the Overlapping Rule.
+## 2) Merit, Cost Estimation of Candidates for Acceleration and Application of the Overlapping Rule.

-This script generates the Merit/Cost (MC) file along with the implementation of the Overlapping rule in the final Merit/Cost/Indexes (MCI) file.
+The following script generates the Merit/Cost (MC) file along with the implementation of the Overlapping rule in the final Merit/Cost/Indexes (MCI) file.
 The files generated are: MCI.txt  MC.txt

     ./generate_accelcands_list.sh

-3) Selection of Candidates for Acceleration.
+## 3) Selection of Candidates for Acceleration.

 The MCI.txt file can be used subsequently by the exact selection algorithm in order to select the subsets of the AccelSeeker candidates list that maximize Merit (Speedup) under various Costs (Area budgets or HW resources).